 Upon graduating from high school, I wanted to expand my occupational skills and pursue a formal education in the culinary arts.
-In 2001, I began my professional training in 2001 at the Culinary Institute of America in Hyde Park, NY.
-Then in 2006, I enrolled in a rigorous three-year apprenticeship program under several Master Chef’s at the legendary Greenbrier Resort in West Virginia.
-One of my greatest achievements here was managing the resort’s 44-acre farm production kitchen.
-I was so fortunate to learn, teach, inspire, and be inspired by so many wonderful and skilled people.
+In 2001, I began my professional training at the Culinary Institute of America in Hyde Park, NY.
+In 2006, I enrolled in a rigorous three-year apprenticeship program under several Master Chef’s at the legendary Greenbrier Resort in West Virginia.
+One of my greatest achievements at Greenbrier was managing the resort’s 44-acre farm production kitchen where I was fortunate to learn, inspire, and be inspired by so many wonderful and skilled people.
 I was also fortunate to be the first apprentice to ever launch a new restaurant concept at the legendary resort within a year of completing the program.

 NONPROFIT AND VOLUNTEER WORK

 My passion for helping others is something that is echoed across the nation with most non-profits.
 I invest my time giving back with different non-profits to educate and motivate all people.

 Currently, I serve on the following non-profit boards and/or Committees:

 Charlottesville Area Community Foundation